-- Insurance The Authority continues to operate a self-insure scheme for all of its property and vehicle assets. - No Residual Value of Assets The Authority assumes that the residual value of plant and equipment will be nil when they are de-commissioned, as the assets are held to provide a service rather than for resale at the end of their useful life.
-The Authority has determined that the amounts received when assets are decommissioned are negligible and depend on the market demand for the assets at time of disposal. - Property valued at Current Value The Authority has had all its land and property assets valued on the basis of current value as at 31st March 2021.
+- No Residual Value of Assets The Authority assumes that the residual value of plant and equipment will be nil when they are de-commissioned, as the assets are held to provide a service rather than for resale at the end of their useful life.
+The Authority has determined that the amounts received when assets are decommissioned are negligible and depend on the market demand for the assets at time of disposal. - Property valued at Current Value The Authority has had all its land and property assets valued on the basis of current value as at 31st March 2022.
 The Code requires that land and property assets must be revalued every five years as a minimum but must be revalued more regularly where a five year valuation is insufficient to keep pace with material changes in fair value.
 In 2011 the Authority introduced component accounting to its land and property assets as part of its valuations. - Government Funding There remains a degree of uncertainty about future levels of core funding for local government.
-The funding settlement for 2021/2022 is a one year only arrangement.
-Whilst there have been indications that some public sector services may continue to receive growth when the anticipated Comprehensive Spending Review process is clarified (circa October/November 2021), potentially for a three or four year funding settlement period, some Services, including the Fire Service, may still face ongoing core funding reductions.
-In addition, there are ongoing budget uncertainties, particularly Firefighter pension related issues, that have significant funding implications but at this stage still remain unclear in terms of ongoing cost and whether those costs will need to be found by Fire and Rescue Authorities and/or by Government funding.
+The funding settlement for 2022/2023 is a one year only arrangement.
+There is no clarity over funding levels, nationally and/or locally, after that date which hampers meaningful financial planning over the longer term.
 The Authority has however determined that the level of uncertainty is not yet sufficient to indicate that the assets of the Authority may be significantly impaired because of a need to close facilities and reduce levels of service provision.